WhiteheadLab/mangrove_killifish/notes.md

 ```
 for i inscontrol show hostname c8-[62-64,67-77,87-89,91-96] ; do echo $i; ssh $i rm -rf /scratch/prvasque/*;done
 ```
-But I don't want to run this blindly because knowing my luck ill delete everything on the farm cluster and get yelled at. lol jk.
+But I don't want to run this blindly because knowing my luck I'll delete everything on the farm cluster.

+8/6/18
+Still need to run my sam_to_bam command.
+But first, check if my .sra files are equilvilent to the added up raw files that yunwei had.

+for i in `scontrol show hostname c8-[62-64,67-77,87-89,91-96]` ; do echo
+$i; "ssh $i rm -rf /scratch/tlknight"; done

+updated way to clear out the scratch directories!

 # HTSeq-Count